ninewise/dissertation/umgap/paper.md

 UMGAP implements multiple strategies for each step in the pipeline (Figure \ref{outline}), with some strategies also driven by user-specified parameters.
 Runtime, memory footprint and accuracy of UMGAP were benchmarked as a two-step process.
 Using some smaller data sets [@wood2014], we first measured and analyzed performance metrics for a large number of relevant combinations of strategies and parameter settings.
 This broad exploration allowed us to investigate how different strategies/parameter settings led to different performance trade-offs.
 As a result, we defined six preconfigured pipelines with different performance trade-offs.
-Performance of these configurations has then been compared to a selection of state-of-the shotgun metagenomics taxonomic profiling tools in an established benchmark [@lindgreen] that uses larger data sets.
+Performance of these configurations has then been compared to a selection of state-of-the-art shotgun metagenomics taxonomic profiling tools in an established benchmark [@lindgreen] that uses larger data sets.